wp-plugins/woocommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.9.5 =
+Upgrade now for full compatibility with soon to be released WooCommerce Version 2.2 backwards to version 2.1

 = 2.1.9.4 =
 Update your plugin now with tweaks for full compatibility with WooCommerce Version 2.1.12